vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 without tweaking with as much cluster setups as possible.
 We should support both `kubectl create` and `kubectl apply` flows.

+### Reading container logs

+#### Kubernetes logging architecture

+Kubernetes does not directly control the logging, as the actual implementation of the logging mechanisms is a domain of the container runtime.
+That said, Kubernetes requires container runtime to fulfill a certain contract, and allowing it to enforce desired behavior.

+Kubernetes tries to store logs at consistent filesystem paths for any container runtime.
+In particular, `kubelet` is responsible of configuring the container runtime it controls to put the log at the right place.
+Log file format can vary per container runtime, and we have to support all the formats that Kubernetes itself supports.

+Generally, most Kubernetes setups will put the logs at the `kubelet`-configured locations in a .

+There is [official documentation][k8s_log_path_location_docs] at Kubernetes project regarding logging.
+I had a misconception that it specifies reading these log files as an explicitly supported way of consuming the logs, however, I couldn't find a confirmation of that when I checked.
+Nonetheless, Kubernetes log files is a de-facto well-settled interface, that we should be able to use reliably.

+#### File locations

+We can read container logs directly from the host filesystem.
+Kubernetes stores logs such that they're accessible from the following locations:

+- [`/var/log/pods`][var_log_pods_src];
+- `/var/log/containers` - legacy location, kept for backward compatibility
+  with pre `1.14` clusters.

+To make our lives easier, here's a [link][build_container_logs_directory_src] to the part of the k8s source that's responsible for building the path to the log file.
+If we encounter issues, this would be a good starting point to unwrap the k8s code.

+#### Log file format

+As already been mentioned above, log formats can vary, but there are certain invariants that are imposed on the container runtimes by the implementation of Kubernetes itself.

+A particularity interesting piece of code is the [`ReadLogs`][k8s_src_read_logs] function - it is responsible for reading container logs.
+We should carefully inspect it to gain knowledge on the edge cases.
+To achieve the best compatibility, we can base our log files consumption procedure on the logic implemented by that function.

+Based on the [`parseFuncs`][k8s_src_parse_funcs] (that [`ReadLogs`][k8s_src_read_logs] uses), it's evident that k8s supports the following formats:

+- Docker [JSON File logging driver] format - which is essentially a simple [`JSONLines`][jsonlines] (aka `ndjson`) format;
+- [CRI format][cri_log_format].

+We have to support both formats.

 ## Prior Art

 1. [Filebeat k8s integration]